Light Dependent Resistor LDR- Type, Symbol, Construction, Working

 The term Latency refers to the delay between input signal and output response.
 LDRs do not have significant latency.
 It is also called Response time.

-The exact latency of LDR can be varied according to the model of LDR, integrated circuit, and environmental conditions.
+The exact latency of LDR can vary according to the LDR model, integrated circuit, and environmental conditions.

 LDR Frequency Dependence

-The extrinsic-type LDRs are likely to be more responsive to light wavelength & they can be used for infrared.
-However, we need to take care of the heat dissipation of the device.
+Extrinsic-type LDRs are likely to be more responsive to light wavelengths and can be used for infrared.
+However, we need to take care of the device’s heat dissipation.

 Technical Specifications of LDR

 An LDR’s (Light-Dependent Resistor) technical parameters may vary based on the type and manufacturer.
-Common technical specifications of LDR can be:
+Common technical specifications of LDR are:

 • Resistance

-Dark Resistance – Dark resistance values are specified after a given time because the resistance decreases after some time on the recombining of charge carriers.
-For example-Dark resistance after 1 sec is 0.04MΩ/Dark resistance after 5 sec is 0.30 MΩ
+Dark Resistance – Dark resistance values are specified after a given time because the resistance decreases after some time when the charge carriers recombine.
+For example, resistance after 1 sec is 0.04MΩ/Dark resistance after 5 sec is 0.30 MΩ

-Light Resistance– The minimum and maximum resistance values are specified under certain light conditions.
-The minimum and maximum light intensity may be between 10 lux to 100 lux.
+Light Resistance—The minimum and maximum resistance values are specified under certain light conditions.
+The minimum and maximum light intensity may be between 10 lux and 100 lux.

 • Spectral resonance- The sensitivity of an LDR changes with a change in the wavelength of light.
 Thus, the spectral response of LDR shows the response of the LDR for a particular range of wavelengths.

-• Response time- The response time shows how quickly an LDR changes its resistance under changed light conditions. when LDR is exposed to light, it decreases its resistance.
+• Response time- The response time shows how quickly an LDR changes its resistance under changed light conditions.
+When LDR is exposed to light, its resistance decreases.
 The time taken to decrease its resistance is called rise time.
-When light is removed, the LDR increases its resistance, and the time taken to increase its resistance is called decay time.
-Typically, the rise time is less than the decay time.
-The rise and decay time in milliseconds.
+When light is removed, the LDR resistance increases, and the time taken to increase its resistance is called decay time.
+Typically, the rise time is less than the decay time—the rise and decay time in milliseconds.

 • Power rating- The maximum power the LDR can dissipate within a specified temperature range.
-Operating above a specified temperature cause LDR power derating.
+Operating above a specified temperature causes LDR power derating.
 For example- power rating=200mW

-• Recovery Rate: When LDR is exposed to light, it changes its state from dark to light condition.
-On removing light the LDR goes into its original state.
+• Recovery Rate: When LDR is exposed to light, it changes the state from dark to light.
+When light is removed, the LDR returns to its original state.
 The rate at which an LDR returns to its original resistance state is called the recovery rate.
-The factors like temperature, humidity, and aging affect the recovery rate of LDR.
+Factors like temperature, humidity, and aging affect the recovery rate of LDR.

 • Sensitivity: The ratio of change in resistance to change in light intensity is called the LDR sensitivity, expressed in percentages or decibels (dB).
 The higher sensitivity shows that LDR can detect the smaller change in light intensity.